Use This Tip to STILL Get Amazon Price Protection on Almost Everything

-Amazon will now only offer 30-day price protection on TV’s.
-Also, when it comes to TV’s, they’ll also price match these specific online retailers.
+Update: Amazon will now only offer 30-day price protection on TV’s.
+Also, when it comes to TV’s, they’ll only price match specific online retailers.
+But wait…

 Amazon.com does not have an openly stated price protection policy.
-But most savvy Amazon shoppers are aware of their “somewhat unofficial” 7-day price protection policy which entitles you to money-back if the price is lowered on their site after you receive the item, went away several years ago.
+Most savvy Amazon shoppers are already aware that their price protection policy, which entitles you to money-back if the price is lowered after you receive the item, went away several years ago.
 BUT…not all hope is lost as often times the squeaky wheel gets the grease and you can still get price protection.
 Let’s break it all down…

 Here is what you need to know to make this happen: